 We know the “how to’s” of arts management – sound business acumen, marketing, public relations and communication, fundraising, grantwriting, advocacy, law, cultural policy and more.
-These skills are necessary for an arts manager to effectively function.
+These skills are necessary for an arts manager to function.
 But only through a critical lens can we begin to examine why these skills/systems and their application are important.
-Critical inquiry leads us to discuss the social, political, and economic conditions that influence the day-to-day management of the arts and prepares us to better forecast, adapt, and create the change that will ensure the sustainability of artists, arts organization, and arts environments.
+Critical inquiry helps us understand the social, political, and economic pressures that influence the day-to-day management of the arts and prepares us to better forecast, adapt to, and create changes that will ensure sustainable arts environments.

 There are no prescriptive methods in arts management; each context is different.
 Arts environments need critically informed managers that can evaluate and analyze contexts in order to reshape, leverage, and transform systems to benefit artists, arts organizations, and audiences.
 Prepare yourself to make an impact; join UB Arts Management.